-Cannily released as Attack on Titan: The Movie Part 2 in some territories, Attack on Titan II: End of the World is the feature film as a supplementary episode, essentially working as the third act of its predecessor.
+Cannily released as Attack on Titan: The Movie Part 2 in some territories, Attack on Titan II: End of the World is the feature film as a supplementary episode.
+This instalment then essentially working as the third act of its predecessor.
 End is a short conclusion, chopped off then gussied up with exposition heavy reveals, a couple of betrayals, and far too many runtime-padding flashbacks.
-We are given access to this fallen world's secret history - projected on a wall for a brain-fried Eren - explicitly rooting the Titan series in grainy footage of 20th century experiment camps.
-The human body is positioned as pupal, the base component required for the thoughtless, ravenous, ogres.
-The rampaging threat then is biological, rather than mythological, a correction that seems crowbarred in to make sense of several characters with the newfound ability to spontaneously grow bone and blubbery mass around their screaming, human, bodies.
+We are given access to this fallen world's secret history - projected on a wall for Haruma Miura's brain-fried Eren - that explicitly roots the Titan series in the grainy footage of 20th century experiment camps.
+The human body is positioned as pupal, the base component required for thoughtless, ravenous ogres.
+This rampaging threat then is biological, rather than mythological, a correction that seems crowbarred in to make sense of several characters with the newfound ability to spontaneously grow bone and blubbery mass around their screaming, human bodies.

 No comments: